 Michaela Launerts wrote her book to help the Millennial Generation on how to manage new technologies in social situations and face-to-face behaviours.

-Here are a few tips when it comes to use your smartphone in public:
+Here are a few tips when it comes to using your smartphone in public:

-Never place your phone on the dinner table.
-The suggestion that it may take priority if necessary is discourteous to the people with whom you are sharing a meal.
+- Never place your phone on the dinner table.
+This is discourteous to the people with whom you are sharing a meal.

-Don’t call, answer, text or anything else while engaging or interacting with other people.
-This includes listening to somebody speak, whether you are interested in what they say is irrelevant.
+- Don’t call, answer, text or do anything else while engaging or interacting with other people.
+Be polite to actively listen to somebody, whether you are interested or not.

-If you need to answer an urgent call (something in need of your immediate attention) simply excuse yourself and walk away so as not to interrupt or distract others.
+- If you need to answer an urgent and important call, simply excuse yourself and walk away so as not to interrupt or distract others.

-Respect others’ right to privacy by avoiding using the speaker function on your phone unless you are in a private setting.
+- Respect others’ right to privacy.
+Avoiding using the speaker function on your phone unless you are in a private setting.